Faster Algorithms for Evacuation Problems in Networks with the Single Sink of Small Degree: Preliminaries

-The constraints~\eqref{eq:capacity_const} and \eqref{eq:conserve_const} are called the {\it capacity constraint} and the {\it conserve constraint}.
+The constraints~\eqref{eq:capacity_const} and \eqref{eq:conserve_const} are called the {\it capacity constraint} and the {\it conserve constraint}, respectively.
 The conserve constraint~\eqref{eq:conserve_const} means that for any time $\theta$ and any node $v$, the amount of flow out of $v$ within time $\theta$ is at most the amount of flow entering $v$ within $\theta$ plus the amount of the supply at $v$.
-Furthermore, for some $T \in \mathbb{R}_+$, consider the following constraint, say the {\it supply and demand constraint}:
+Furthermore, for some $T \in \mathbb{R}_+$, consider the following constraint (known as the {\it supply/demand constraint}):

-The supply/demand constraint~\eqref{eq:demand_const} implies that for each node $v \in V$, the net amount of flow accumulated at $v$ within time $T$ equals to its supply or demand.
-If a dynamic flow $f$ on $\mathcal{N}$ satisfies the above constraints~\eqref{eq:capacity_const}, \eqref{eq:conserve_const} and \eqref{eq:demand_const}, $f$ is said to be \textit{feasible} w.r.t. $(w,T)$, and $T$ is called a \textit{feasible time horizon} w.r.t. $(\mathcal{N},w)$.
-Throughout the paper, let $T^*$ denote the minimum feasible time horizons w.r.t. $(\mathcal{N},w)$.
-We call $f^*$ is the \textit{quickest flow} if $f^*$ is a feasible dynamic flow on $\mathcal{N}$ w.r.t. $(w,T^*)$.
+The supply/demand constraint~\eqref{eq:demand_const} implies that for each node $v \in V$, the net amount of flow accumulated at $v$ within time $T$ equals its supply or demand.
+If a dynamic flow $f$ on $\mathcal{N}$ satisfies the above constraints~\eqref{eq:capacity_const}, \eqref{eq:conserve_const}, and \eqref{eq:demand_const}, then $f$ is said to be \textit{feasible} w.r.t.\ $(w,T)$, and $T$ is called a \textit{feasible time horizon} w.r.t.\ $(\mathcal{N},w)$.
+Throughout the paper, $T^*$ denotes the minimum feasible time horizon w.r.t.\ $(\mathcal{N},w)$.
+We call $f^*$ is the \textit{quickest flow} if $f^*$ is a feasible dynamic flow on $\mathcal{N}$ w.r.t.\ $(w,T^*)$.
 Then the evacuation problem requires computing $T^*$ and finding a corresponding dynamic flow.
-The problem is precisely described as follows:\\
+The problem is described precisely as follows.\\

 {\sc Evacuation Problem} \begin{itemize} \item[{\bf Input:}] A dynamic flow network ${\cal N} = (D = (V, E), u, \tau, S^+, S^-=\{s^-\})$ and a supply/demand function $w$. \item[{\bf Goal:}] Find a solution $f$ of the problem